finos/common-domain-model/README.md

 ## CDM Components

-**The CDM is made of three sets of components**, as laid-out in the ISDA CDM components diagram below:
+**The CDM is made of three sets of components**, as laid-out in the CDM components diagram below:

 * The ISDA CDM Distribution (in *blue*)
 * The Rosetta DSL (in *grey*)